Search the site

 4. Feedback

 • To help someone stay motivated when working on a goal you need to provide feedback about their performance.
-The feedback needs to be honest and accurate.
+Feedback should be:

 5. Environment

-• Try to teach in a quiet environment with few distractions eg. turn off radio
+• Quiet environment: Try to teach in a quiet environment with limited distractions (e.g. turn off radio/TV)

-• Think about using the environment to cue behaviours eg using an alarm clock to wake someone up or a whiteboard to list “jobs for today”
+• Environmental Cues: Think about using the environment to cue behaviours (i.e. use alarm clock to wake someone up or a whiteboard to list “jobs for today”)

-Remember learning a new skill takes time, so don’t give up after only 1-2 weeks
+Remember learning a new skill takes time, so don’t give up after only 1-2 weeks, everyone will benefit if the person increases their independence.

 Plan activity levels

-• Try to evenly spread “heavy” activities ie physically demanding tasks such as vacuuming, over the week.
-This could mean that you vacuum the house on one day and do the washing on another.
-Don’t complete all activities on one day ie complete cleaning the bathroom and vacuuming on different days.
+• Try to spread “heavy” activities over the day/week (i.e. physically demanding tasks such as vacuuming, over the day/week).
+This could mean that the person vacuums the house on one day and does the washing on another.

-• Alternate between physical tasks and cognitive tasks.
-An example of this may be to mow the lawn then sit and watch TV.
+• Alternate between physical tasks and cognitive tasks. (i.e. mow the lawn then sit and watch TV).

 Simplify the task